apache/cordova-docs/docs/es/edge/guide/appdev/hooks/index.md

----
+* * *

-license: Licensed to the Apache Software Foundation (ASF) under one
-         or more contributor license agreements.
+license: Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with this work for additional information regarding copyright ownership.
 The ASF licenses this file to you under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

            http://www.apache.org/licenses/LICENSE-2.0

          Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
          under the License.

----
+* * *

 # Ganchos de guía

 Cordova Hooks representan secuencias especiales que podrían agregarse por su aplicación y los desarrolladores del plugin o incluso por su propia construcción de sistema para personalizar comandos de Córdoba.
-Scripts gancho podrían ser definidos por agregarlos a la carpeta predefinida especial (`/hooks`) o mediante archivos de configuración (`config.xml` y `plugin.xml`) y ejecutar en serie en el siguiente orden: * aplicación ganchos de `/hooks`; * Aplicación ganchos de `config.xml`; * Plugin ganchos de `plugins/.../plugin.xml`.
+Scripts gancho podrían definirse mediante la adición a la carpeta predefinida especial ( `/hooks` ) o a través de archivos de configuración ( `config.xml` y `plugin.xml` ) y en serie en el siguiente orden:

+  * Aplicación de ganchos de `/hooks` ;
+  * Aplicación de ganchos de `config.xml` ;
+  * Ganchos de plugin de`plugins/.../plugin.xml`.

 **Nota**: `/hooks` directorio se considera obsoleta en favor de los elementos de gancho en config.xml y plugin.xml.